How Do Intruder Alarm Systems Work?

 The Intruder Alarm Siren

-It can be used to alert people of a threat, scare off intruders or simply notify people of a possible threat.
+Intruder alarm sirens can be used to alert people of a threat, scare off intruders or simply notify people of a possible threat.
 For example, if you hear someone trying to break into your building after activating your security system, an alarm will notify everyone in the area of a possible threat.

 Intruder Alarm Siren Volume

-The core benefit of a good outdoor siren is that you can hear the warning from a distance.
 External sirens sound 85dB at a minimum, similar to that of a busy road.
-Many burglar alarm sirens sound 120dB which is similar to a police siren.
+Many burglar alarm sirens sound at 120dB, which is similar to a police siren.

-The alarm sounds and lights flash as soon as there is movement near one of its sensors (such as door/window sensors).
+The intruder alarm sounds and lights flash as soon as there is movement near one of its sensors (such as door/window sensors).
 If there are no threats detected by the system, it will go back into standby mode within 15 seconds after sounding its initial warning tone and flashing its lights.

 Intruder Alarm Siren Installation